 To present unique concerts featuring high caliber performing artists from the local, national and international arts communities.

-BNMO presents a fusion of cutting-edge digital music technology integrated with traditional instrumentation that redefines the concert-going experience.
+BNMO performs a fusion of cutting-edge digital music technology integrated with traditional instrumentation that redefines

 The Burlington New Millennium Orchestra is incorporated as Not for Profit and is a Registered Canadian Charity.
 Governance is established through a carefully selected and experienced Board of Directors.